Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 Fuel Prices: Trends and Impacts from 2018 Onwards

-The rupee’s value in the international market has a direct impact on oil prices in Pakistan.
-Since 2018, the rupee’s devaluation has led to an increase in oil prices globally and domestically.
+The rupee’s value in the international market directly affects oil prices in Pakistan.
+Since 2018, the rupee’s devaluation has driven global and domestic oil prices higher.

 Let’s explore how these prices have changed over time and the reasons behind these fluctuations.